-A referral to our educational support team can be made for families who may need assistance with the IEP process and/or accessing appropriate services through the school districts.
+A referral to our educational support team can be made for families who may need assistance with the Individualized Education Program (IEP) and/or accessing appropriate services through school districts.

-WRC offers a variety of traditional adult day service options that include site-based licensed or community-based day programs and services.
-Individuals can participate in a variety of programs suited to their individual needs and preferences, such as improving individual skills, vocational training, volunteering, performing arts and technology.
+Individuals can participate in programs suited to their needs and preferences, such as improving independent living skills, vocational training, volunteering, performing arts and technology.

 Internship & Apprenticeship Programs

-WRC has several internship programs that provide on-the job training and education in regular work settings.
-This is an excellent way to explore different careers and build a resume, while working on employment readiness and workplace social skills.
-Paid internships and apprenticeships are available.
+Internships provide on-the job training and education in regular work settings.
+Individuals can explore different careers, build a resume, and develop employment readiness and workplace social skills.
+Paid opportunities are available.